Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

 \paragraph{Additional Tasks} In accordance with the pre-registered study design, participants also completed several tasks assessing belief and behavioural influence.
 These included a weekly moral persuasion task, in which participants discussed moral dilemmas; a weekly action persuasion task, in which participants discussed donating part of a £5 bonus to charity; and a weekly return likelihood task, in which participants discussed their willingness to continue participating in the study.
-Additionally, in the political arm of the main domain conversations, the AI assistant was explicitly instructed to advocate for the pro-stance on each issue.
-Although data from these influence tasks were collected and pre-registered for analysis, the present paper focuses on outcomes related to preferences, attachment, wellbeing and relational dynamics, which constitute the core theoretical focus of this work.
+Although data from these influence tasks were collected and analysis pre-registered, the present paper focuses on outcomes related to preferences, attachment, wellbeing and relational dynamics, which constitute the core theoretical focus of this work.
 Analyses of influence outcomes will be reported in a separate manuscript.